zalanlevai/mutest-rs/README.md

 ## Build

-> `mutest` relies on the nightly compiler toolchain. `rustup` is configured to automatically install and use the right nightly version.
+> mutest-rs relies on the nightly compiler toolchain. `rustup` is configured to automatically install and use the right nightly version.

 Build the `mutest-runtime` crate in release mode.